The effect of flow on Hadronic Spectra in an Excluded-Volume Model: Hadronic Spectra with the effect of flow

-Here $\eta_{max.}$ is an important parameter which provides the upper rapidity limit for the longitudinal flow velocity at particular $\sqrt{s_{NN}}$ and it's value is determined by the best experimental fit.
-The value of $\eta_{max.}$ increases with the increasing $\sqrt{s_{NN}}$ and hence $\beta_L$ also increases.
+Here $\eta_{max}$ is an important parameter which provides the upper rapidity limit for the longitudinal flow velocity at a particular $\sqrt{s_{NN}}$ and it's value is determined by the best experimental fit.
+The value of $\eta_{max}$ increases with the increasing $\sqrt{s_{NN}}$ and hence $\beta_L$ also increases.

-In the case of transverse mass spectra, we incorporate flow velocity in both the directions, longitudinal as well as transverse directions in order to describe the experimental data satisfactorily.
-However, we assume radial type of flow velocity in the transverse direction which imparts a radial velocity boost on top of the thermal distribution.
-We define the four velocity field in both the directions as follows [36] :
+In the case of transverse mass spectra, we incorporate flow velocity in both the directions, longitudinal as well as transverse, in order to describe the experimental data satisfactorily.
+However, we take a radial type of flow velocity in the transverse direction which imparts a radial boost on top of the thermal distribution.
+We thus define the four velocity field in both the directions as follows \cite{Ruuskanen:1987} :

 where $\rho$ is the radial flow velocity in the transverse direction and $\eta$ is the flow velocity in the longitudinal direction.
-Once we have defined the flow velocity field, we can calculate the invariant momentum spectrum by using the following formula [10,37] :
+Once we have defined the flow velocity field, we can calculate the invariant momentum spectrum by using the following formula \cite{Schnedermann:1993,Cooper:1974} :

-In the derivation of Eq.(16) we assume that an isotropic thermal distribution of hadrons is boosted by the local fluid velocity $u^{\mu}$.
-Now the resulting spectrum can be written as follows [10] :
+In the derivation of Eq.(16), we assume that an isotropic thermal distribution of hadrons is boosted by the local fluid velocity $u^{\mu}$.
+Now the resulting spectrum can be written as \cite{Schnedermann:1993} :

-The freeze-out hypersurface $d\sigma_{\lambda}$ in Eq.(16) is parametrized in cylindrical coordinates $(r,\phi,\zeta)$, where the radius $r$ can lie between $0$ and $R$ i.e. the radius of the fireball at freeze-out, the azimuthal angle $\phi$ lies between $0$ and $2\pi$, and the longitudinal space-time rapidity variable $\zeta$ varies between $-\eta_{max.}$ and $\eta_{max.}$.
-Now, integrating Eq.(17) over $\phi$ as well as $\zeta$, we get the final expression for the transverse mass spectra [10] :
+The freeze-out hypersurface $d\sigma_{\lambda}$ in Eq.(16) is parametrized in cylindrical coordinates $(r,\phi,\zeta)$, where the radius $r$ can lie between $0$ and $R_0$ i.e. the radius of the fireball at freeze-out, the azimuthal angle $\phi$ lies between $0$ and $2\pi$, and the longitudinal space-time rapidity variable $\zeta$ varies between $-\eta_{max}$ and $\eta_{max}$.
+Now, integrating Eq.(17) over $\phi$ as well as $\zeta$, we get the final expression for the transverse mass spectra \cite{Schnedermann:1993} :